-The following is a transcript of answers from an interview held in May 1937 with former enslaved man Uriah Bennett, then living in Creswell, North Carolina.
-Bennett was born at Somerset Place and had been enslaved there during his childhood.
+The following is a transcript of answers in an interview held, May 1937.
+With an old negro slave, Uriah Bennett, now living in Creswell, North Carolina.
+Who was born on the Collins Plantation, and who worked as a slave on that plantation during his boyhood: